The minibus Mat Mason drives for work each day is longer, taller and heavier than the Volkswagen Amarok he uses for everyday purposes.

 Mat is one of a rapidly growing number of Victorians who drive vehicles with cab chassis, such as the Amarok, as a day-to-day family car.

 “The Amarok is hugely popular as a family commute.
 It drives like a sedan, it’s extremely comfortable and it’s made to be like a normal everyday vehicle,” he says.

-While tolls for his minibus on CityLink are capped at $9.07 a day with an e-tag, Mat can pay up to $14.51 a day in his Amarok.
+While tolls for his minibus on CityLink are capped at $9.07 per trip with an e-tag, Mat can pay up to $14.51 per trip in his Amarok.